Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

   └───config.yml    # Config file to configure Hugo.
 Supports YAML, TOML & JSON formats.
   ```

-There's obviously more to what Hugo generates as a skeleton site than what I can discuss in one blog.
-So, I suggest taking a brief look at the documentation on Hugo's [project directory structure][Hugo Project Directory].
+There's more to what Hugo generates as a skeleton site than what I can discuss in one blog.
+For more info, do take a brief look at the documentation on Hugo's [project directory structure][Hugo Project Directory].

-Without delving into comprehensive details of what each directory is for, let's keep things minimal.
-That way, there'll be room for further customization.
-And more important, you can get started delivering content at the earliest.
+Without delving into the details of the directory structure, let's keep things minimal.
+That way, there'll be room for further personalization.
+And you can start delivering content at the earliest as well.

 ### Creating Content (The Actual Fun Stuff!)

-As mentioned earlier using Hugo is easy.
-Yet, any given Hugo project can be made as complicated as it needs to be.
-So believe it or not, you can actually start writing content straight away.
-All you now need is;
+As mentioned earlier using Hugo is drop-dead easy.
+Yet, any given Hugo project can be as complicated as it needs to be.
+You can start writing content right away, all you now need is;

 - Download a theme under the `themes` directory.
 - Configure Hugo to generate your site with some site metadata for SEO needs in the `config.yml` file.